apache/cloudstack-documentation/source/adminguide/reliability.rst

 - SUSPECT - There are health checks failing with the host.
 - CHECKING - Activity checks are being performed.
-- DEGRADED - The host is passing the activity check ratio and still providing service to the end user, but it cannot be managed from the CloudStack management server.
+- DEGRADED - The host is passing the activity check ratio and still providing service to the end User, but it cannot be managed from the CloudStack management server.
 - RECOVERING - The Host-HA framework is trying to recover the host by issuing OOBM jobs.